Patient celebrating with healthcare worker

 84-year-old gentleman with Cancer

-Medical bills piled up during treatment, adding stress to an already impossible situation.
-We cleared his outstanding balance, one less burden on his road to recovery.
+Household bills piled up during treatment, adding stress to an already impossible situation.
+We paid his rent and utility vendors directly on his behalf, easing one major burden on his road to recovery.

 Patient story: Dignity Restored